We know there are lots of practical things to think about when having sex – like protecting yourself from STIs and pregnancy.

 • Do not post anything you wouldn’t want your parents or granny to see! – If you’d be embarrassed for them to see your images, do you really want other people to see them too?

 • Once you’ve posted something online, you cannot always control who sees it or what that image is used for – Imagine if a selfie you posted ended up on a porn site?
 Check out the user agreements for the apps and sites you are using to find out what rights they have over your posts.
+If you think a nude image of you has ended up online, Childline’s Report Remove tool may be able to help.

 • Think about who you add as a friend and consider only adding people who you know – This way you know that the people viewing your posts won’t use them to bully you, or to force you to do something you don’t want to.